Syncfusion AI Assistant

 Syncfusion packages are available at npmjs.com.
 To use Vue components, install the required npm package.

-This article uses the Vue Chart component (the @syncfusion/ej2-vue-charts package) as an example.
-Install it by running:
+This article uses the Vue Chart component as an example.
+To use it in the project, install the @syncfusion/ej2-vue-charts package using either npm or Yarn:

 npm install @syncfusion/ej2-vue-charts